-- Affinities can be introduced by: - > The need to continue using the same instance of a service - Multiple messages sent to the same application process - Conversational-style applications - Try to avoid! - Affinities cause problems with availability and WLM - > Also difficulties using generic channels or ports on z/OS - Carry any transient state in the message - > And replicate frequently-read data - Let other components handle partitioning or sharing of data - > e.g. store state in a parallel database - MQ clusters can handle application affinity requirements - > Use BIND ON OPEN option - > Maybe program a workload exit to remember previous messages
+- Affinities can be introduced by: - The need to continue using the same instance of a service - Multiple messages sent to the same application process - Conversational-style applications - Try to avoid Affinities! - they cause problems with availability and WLM - also cause difficulties using generic channels or ports on z/OS - Carry any transient state in the message - And replicate frequently-read data - Let other components handle partitioning or sharing of data - e.g. store state in a parallel database - MQ clusters can handle application affinity requirements - Use BIND_ON_OPEN option - Could program a workload exit to remember previous messages